CaseyK9/hexfs/README.md

 - Simple access system - either make it private, share a standard key with friends which allows them to upload, not delete, or open to the public (though the latter isn't recommended!).
 - Bulk delete files by IP, SHA256 hash and individual IDs.
 - Built-in file extension filter--protect your users from malicious extensions.
-- Final executable is small - only about 13 MB in size.
+- Final executable is small - only about 16 MB in size.
+- Rate limiting and max capacity watch (to limit the amount of files that can be stored), handled by Redis
 - It's not written in JavaScript.
 - The logo is very cool. :^)

 ### Some key notes

-- You need to do a lot of things yourself, the program will only help you with having a connection between MongoDB, the uploader, and Google Cloud Storage.
-This means you must have your own nginx setup ready, MongoDB instance, firewall configuration, etc etc.
+- OK so basically you need a lot of shit like MongoDB, Redis, GCS IAM service account key, NGINX setup, firewall configuration, etc.
 - hexFS cannot download files on your behalf from the Internet.
 This is deliberately a security decision.
 - hexFS will run completely fine if not containerized, but it's still *recommended*!
 You could use tmux or systemd to run it.
 Just throwing out ideas.
 - There are no fancy plugins or extensions, or frontend template for that matter.
 Make them yourself.
-- hexFS will always listen on 3030 (main server).

 ### How to run